MJJoy49/ObjectOrientedProgramming_OOP/README.md

 - The Speak method is defined in the Animal base class as a virtual method.
 - Dog and Cat classes override this method to provide their own implementation.
 - In the Main method, the same method Speak is called on both myDog and myCat, but the output differs based on the actual object type, demonstrating polymorphism.
-This is polymorphism in action: the same method name behaves differently depending on the object calling it.
+</b>This is polymorphism in action: the same method name behaves differently depending on the object calling it.